Update for Spring 2021 semester

 STEP 6: (optional) Request a Foreign Language (FL) Mode of Inquiry code

 Transfer courses may be given an FL (Foreign Language) Mode of Inquiry code under two circumstances.
 You can apply for an FL code if you (1) have taken a foreign language course abroad in a country in which the language is spoken (i.e., an immersion setting), or (2) if the foreign language is less commonly taught and is not offered at Duke, and you have a compelling reason to study the language and have received permission from your Academic Dean to use this language to satisfy the foreign language requirement.
-(For the summer 2020 session, students may request FL Mode for language courses offered at other institutions as long as the course has been approved by the DUS in the department.)
-The form below is only necessary if the language is less commonly taught and is not offered at Duke) Note that in this case, since only 2.0 credits are allowed to transfer, one of the transfer courses must be approved at the advanced (300) level in order to fulfill the FL requirement.
+Note that in this case, since only 2.0 credits are allowed to transfer, one of the transfer courses must be approved at the advanced (300) level in order to fulfill the FL requirement.
 The FL-requirement may not be met by taking two courses at the 100- or 200- level.

 These restrictions do not apply to courses taken at inter-institutional partner schools, for which students may continue to apply for Modes of Inquiry.